-Dec NI: al . + Ward name Occupancy % Rate Average fill rate - registered nurses / midwives (%) Average fill rate - care staff (%) Nigl Average fill rate - registered nurses / midwives (%) Analysis and Action Plan for 'Average fill rate' above 125% and below 90% HARTINGTON UNIT - PLEASLEY WARD ADULT 94.50% 117.0% 75.3% 40.5% 145.2% Yes Following review of the eRoster the rationale for why there is a higher percentage of qualified on days is because Registered Nurses have picked up bank shifts to cover vacancies and sickness because these have not been covered by Healthcare Assistants or Nursebank when safer staffing levels of 5,5,3 need to be met.
+Day / Nig ht Ward name Occupancy % Rate Average fill rate - registered nurses / midwives (%) Average fill rate - care staff (%) Average fill Analysis and Action Plan for 'Average fill rate' above 125% and below 90% HARTINGTON UNIT - PLEASLEY WARD ADULT 94.50% 117.0% 75.3% 40.5% 145.2% Yes Following review of the eRoster the rationale for why there is a higher percentage of qualified on days is because Registered Nurses have picked up bank shifts to cover vacancies and sickness because these have not been covered by Healthcare Assistants or Nursebank when safer staffing levels of 5,5,3 need to be met.
 The rationale for a lower percentage of qualified staff on nights is because of short term sickness and the need for the second qualified on Pleasley Ward to cover the bleep due to the supernumery bleep holder being off sick.
 The deficit in safer staffing requirements have been met be bank Healthcare Assistants to ensure 3 staff, where possible, have been on nights.
-HARTINGTON UNIT - TANSLEY WARD ADULT 98.06% 81.8% 121.7% O 53.3% 183.9% Yes Mitigating circumstances for Registered Nurse deficits: • There are currently 4.4 wte vacancies at Band 5 and 1 and an additional Band 5 on special leave with no provisional date for return. • All posts are open to the rolling recruitment programme and we are actively looking for staff to fill the vacancies.
+HARTINGTON UNIT - TANSLEY WARD ADULT 98.06% 81.8% 121.7% 53.3% 183.9% Yes Mitigating circumstances for Registered Nurse deficits: There are currently 4.4 wte vacancies at Band 5 and 1 and an additional Band 5 on special leave with no provisional date for return.
+All posts are open to the rolling recruitment programme and we are actively looking for staff to fill the vacancies.
 One nurse was recruited at the recent recruitment fayre in Derby however she is still a student and will not qualify until September 2017 and as such unavailable until that time.
-We have made arrangements for her to complete her current placement on Tansley Ward and have keeping in touch arrangements planned until she qualifies. • Of the staff currently in post 5 registered nurses are under preceptorship having recently commenced in post and are working predominantly day duty as part of their induction to the ward and role.
-From December onwards they have had periods of rotation onto night duty bringing some of the night shifts in December up to the required numbers. • 1x Band 5 and 1x Band 6 Nurse commenced periods of long term sick in December and there was additional short term sickness of Band 5 nurses contributing to the reduction in numbers of registered nurses available for duty.
-HR and staff support services are fully involved where required and we look forward to supporting them back to work in February if all goes well. • Although the skill mix did not meet the planned requirements registered nurse deficits were covered by Bank HCAs and
+We have made arrangements for her to complete her current placement on Tansley Ward and have keeping in touch arrangements planned until she qualifies.
+Of the staff currently in post 5 registered nurses are under preceptorship having recently commenced in post and are working predominantly day duty as part of their induction to the ward and role.
+From December onwards they have had periods of rotation onto night duty bringing some of the night shifts in December up to the required numbers.
+1 x Band 5 and 1 x Band 6 Nurse commenced periods of long term sick in December and there was additional short term sickness of Band 5 nurses contributing to the reduction in numbers of registered nurses are fully involved where required and we look forward to supporting them back to work in February if all goes well.
+Although the skill mix did not meet the planned requirements